PSFA ROOFING PROJECT

 Building System Testing

-The testing of the plumbing system is completed, and no major leaks were discovered.
+The testing of the plumbing system is now complete, and no major leaks were discovered.
 Repairs will be made during upcoming construction work to address air flow and odors associated with plumbing deficiencies, including a third floor bathroom remodel.

 SDSU is prepared to accommodate tenure-track faculty who request extension of their probationary period due in connection with impacts of the PSFA building closure.
 Impacted faculty may contact their dean directly, or by contacting Faculty Advancement by emailing [email protected].